-Each week, there will be a discussion leader (occasionally two) responsible for reading the materials especially closely and preparing comments and questions.
+Each week, there will be two discussants (occasionally three) responsible for reading the materials especially closely and preparing comments and questions.
 Discussants must email discussion questions to the class at least 24 hours before our weekly meeting.
 Please circulate only the questions, and not all of your notes on the readings.
 Great discussion questions will not simply ask for students' opinions, but push them to think about the arguments and evidence analytically based on what we've learned in class up to that point.

 Discussants will begin class by speaking for 5-7 minutes each about the week's readings.
 Time yourself-I will cut you off at 7 minutes!
-This should not be a summary.
-Your own voice should be clear.
-You can think of this as a verbal response paper.
-You might assess the strength of arguments made, talk about how readings speak to (or past) each other, how we might think about current events in light of the week's readings, etc.

-This is not a formal written assignment, but students must turn in their speaking notes.
-Your discussant service is worth 15% of your final grade.
+You can think of this as a reading response paper that is presented orally to the class instead of in writing to me alone.
+As with response papers, minimal time should be spent on summary.
+You can assume we have all done the reading.
+Instead of summarizing, you might assess the strength of arguments made, talk about how readings speak to (or past) each other, how we might think about current events in light of the week's readings, etc. This is not a formal written assignment, but students must turn in their speaking notes.